gabeochoa/KPD/README.md

 An image downloader for reddit (imgur)

+v3.0
+	Gfycat now nupported
+	Allows keyword for each subreddit (* for all)

 ===

 The program will go through each of the subreddits and search for the terms in names.
 Then it will download any images with posts containing